Paiute War: Background

 Early settlement of what is now northwestern Nevada had a disruptive effect on the Northern Paiute and Shoshone.
 The Shoshone and Paiute had subsisted on the sparse resources of the desert by hunting deer and rabbit and eating grasshoppers, rodents, seeds, nuts, berries, and roots.
 Miners felled single-leaf pinyon groves, a major food source for the Paiute, and because of the Nevada deserts, settlers grouped around water sources.
 Settlers' livestock trampled or ate the sparse vegetation.
 In addition, settlers and Paiutes competed for grazing lands, where the settlers tried to run cattle.
-Indians partly adapted to the change by trading finely woven baskets, deer, and rabbit skins for food and goods.
+Native Americans partly adapted to the change by trading finely woven baskets, deer, and rabbit skins for food and goods.
 Other times, settlers gave them food or blankets.
 Some Native Americans took jobs farming for settlers or served as stock tenders on Pony Express stations.
 Nonetheless, they resented the encroachment into their territory.
 Chief Numaga traveled to Virginia City and aired the grievances of the Paiutes.
 Herders had driven cattle all over Paiute grazing land, letting their livestock eat grass used by Paiute ponies.
 Worst, he claimed, these cattlemen threatened violence if Chief Numaga did not return cattle they claimed as missing from their herds.
-Cattlemen told William Weatherlow, a local militia captain, that Numaga and the Indians were extorting two cattle a week from them.
+Cattlemen told William Weatherlow, a local militia captain, that Numaga and the Native Americans were extorting two cattle a week from them.

 1857: Raids in the north, harbingers of war

 In 1857, Major William Ormsby (who later died in the First Battle of Pyramid Lake) and a man known as "Smith" were agents for the overland stagecoach.
 On October 5, 1857, Ormsby sent an express letter for ammunition to be ready for an emergency, foreseeing conflict with the Washoe people due to murders and robberies.
 Ormsby then allied with the Paiutes, who had been in conflict with the Washoe for some time.
-With 20-30 settlers and 300-400 Paiutes, Ormsby went in pursuit of the Washoes and Little Indians into the Carson Valley.
+With 20–30 settlers and 300–400 Paiutes, Ormsby went in pursuit of the Washoes and Little Indians into the Carson Valley.